Shunga–Greek War: The Greek invasion

 Hindu texts also suggest that the Greeks gained control on the territories of Saketa, Panchala, Mathura and Pataliputra (Yuga Purana).

 However, Demetrius is said to have invaded only the northern territories of India.
 Later conquests had been done by Menander.
 The Buddhist text Milinda Panha describes Menander as:

 King of the city of Euthymedia in India, Milinda by name, learned, eloquent, wise, and able; and a faithful observer, and that at the right time, of all the various acts of devotion and ceremony enjoined by his own sacred hymns concerning things past, present, and to come.
 Many were the arts and sciences he knew--holy tradition and secular law; the Sankhya, Yoga, Nyaya, and Vaisheshika systems of philosophy; arithmetic; music; medicine; the four Vedas, the Puranas, and the Itihasas; astronomy, magic, causation, and magic spells; the art of war; poetry; conveyancing in a word, the whole nineteen.
 As a disputant he was hard to equal, harder still to overcome; the acknowledged superior of all the founders of the various schools of thought.
 And as in wisdom so in strength of body, swiftness, and valour there was found none equal to Milinda in all India.
 He was rich too, mighty in wealth and prosperity, and the number of his armed hosts knew no end.

 The first phase of the invasion ended here, followed by a civil war in Bactria.
 The Gargi-samhita states that the Yavanas who laid siege to Pushpapura did not remain in Madhyadesa for long due to "interregnum struggles, which escalated into "a cruel and dreadful war in their own kingdom."
 As a result, the Greeks seem to have lost control of Madhyadesa, as well as parts of the Punjab and the lower Sindhu valley, to Pushyamitra, at least temporarily.
 The King Demetrius returned back to Bactria leaving his governors to rule.
+Pushyamitra Shunga forced the Greeks out of Magadha.

+During the reign of Menander I, the Bactrians (Indo-Greeks) advanced as far as Pataliputra, but they were defeated and driven back.
+Menander I personally fell under the influence of Indian culture and converted to Buddhism.
+He became a prominent figure in Buddhist tradition, known as King Milinda, and was revered almost like a saint in Buddhist legend.

+Kalidasa’s Mālavikāgnimitram suggests that during Pushyamitra Shunga’s Rajasuya yajna, the horse led by his grandson Vasumitra Shunga was captured by the Yavanas.
+This triggered a fierce battle between Vasumitra’s army and the Yavanas, in which Vasumitra Shunga ultimately emerged victorious.
+(Note: "From Mālavikāgnimitram drama of Kālidāsa it appears that the horse let loose in the Pushyamitra’s Rājasūya-yajña under the leadership of his grandson Vasumitra was captured by Yavanas and thereafter ensued a fierce battle between the army of Vasumitra and the Yavanas in which Vasumitra was victorious.
+Then one Aśvamedha Yajña was performed in the fashion of the yajña performed by King Sagara after his horse was released by Anśumān.")